Octopus

 Top 10 Fun Facts about Octopus

-1. Three Hearts & Blue Blood
+1. Aliens with Three Hearts and Blue Blood

-4. Problem Solvers
+4. Problem Solvers and Tool Users

-8. Boneless Escape Artists
+5. The Ultimate Houdini: Boneless Escape Artists

 Diving & Observation Notes